adjust/ios_sdk/README.md

 pod 'Adjust', :git => 'git://github.com/adjust/ios_sdk.git', :tag => 'v4.0.0'
 ```

-## Example app

-There is an example app located inside the extracted folder named `example`.
-In
-it, you can open the Xcode project and see how the adjust SDK can be
-integrated.

 ### 1. Get the SDK

 Download the latest version from our [releases page][releases].
 Extract the
-archive in a folder of your choice.
+archive into a directory of your choice.

 ### 2. Add it to your project